Established in 2012 by Lis Harvey, NICO celebrates the sartorial philosophy of minimalism and understated luxury.

-The label is the first underwear brand to be accredited by Ethical Clothing Australia and seeks to maintain complete transparency in its production which happens here in Australia, in India and Bangladesh.
+NICO was the first underwear producer to be accredited by Ethical Clothing Australia and seeks to maintain complete transparency in its production which happens here in Australia, in India and Bangladesh.

-Other fabrics NICO uses are made from partly recycled cotton and nylon, helping to reduce waste and ensure quality for its products.
+NICO also uses fabrics that are partly recycled cotton and nylon, helping to reduce waste and ensure quality for its products.

 The NICO jocks are a range of full briefs to thongs, in basic colours and sizes.
 NICO also has a swimwear range and has branched into bras, socks, singlets, shirts, bodysuits and slips.